browserengineering/book/book/animations.md

         self.display_items.append(display_item)
 ```

-Using it in the compositing algorithm pretty easy: instead of making a new
+Using it in `composite` is pretty easy: instead of making a new composited layer
-composited layer for every single paint command, walk
+for every single paint command, walk backwards[^why-backwards] through
-backwards[^why-backwards] through `composited_layers` trying to merge into each
+`composited_layers` trying to merge into each one.
+If one is found, the paint
-one.
-If one is found, the paint chunk is added to it; if not, add a new
-`CompositedLayer` with that paint chunk to start.^[If you're not
+chunk is added to it; if not, add a new `CompositedLayer` with that paint chunk
-familiar with Python's `for ... else` syntax, the `else` block executes only if
+to start.^[If you're not familiar with Python's `for ... else` syntax, the
-the loop never executed `break`.]
+`else` block executes only if the loop never executed `break`.]

 [^why-backwards]: Backwards, because we can't draw things in the wrong
 order.
 Later items in the display list have to draw later.